seanzhuh/seanzhuh.github.io/index.md

 layout: homepage
 ---

-## Technical Report
+## Blogging

 "*Writing is self-instruction and self-development*".
-My blogs are hosted via [Notion](https://www.notion.so/product), hope they are beneficial to you guys.
+The learning curve is high when entering a new area, so my blogs are hosted via [Notion](https://www.notion.so/product) as a reminder.

 - [Math Derivation of Diffusion Models](https://kindly-brazil-4ec.notion.site/Generative-Models-de87a540dc1d4dbeb0abd4544e02ae42)